 Indian regulations require the banks to report the suspicious activities to the financial intelligence units of India (FIU-IND).
 In addition to the suspicious transactions, banks and indian financial institutions are also required to file the cash transaction reports.

 Certified Anti Money Laundering Expert program is one of the most important certification program.
 It deals with the Indian anti money laundering laws but spreads its wings to cover the global aspects.
 CAME syllabus includes the topics on Financial Crimes Enforcement Network (FINCEN), FATF, FATCA and FCPA related provisions.
 This makes the course global but with the local relevance.

-Certified Anti Money Laundering program became popular when the banking sector started relying on the technology to identify the flow of the dirty money. false positives captured by the AML software started growing exponentially.
+Certified Anti Money Laundering program became popular when the banking sector started relying on technology to identify the flow of dirty money.
+False positives captured by the AML software started growing exponentially.
 Banks and IT companies were in the need of the trained resources to investigate the criminal activities such as drug trafficking or terrorist financing conducted through the banking system.

 Limitations of the legacy systems are giving birth to new banking technologies.
 Banks are using machine learning, robotics process automation and artificial intelligence to fight money laundering.
 There are small video courses on Udemy which offer the information about this subject.

 Additionally, there are certain video learning programs available on Udemy.
 This is the global video learning platform.
 These programs however, give a brief overview of the risk based aml methods.